andrasq/node-prom-pushgateway/README.md

 The pushgateway has methods
-- `ingestMetrics(report, cb)` - cache the metrics contained in the prom-client format metrics report string
+- `ingestMetrics(report, cb)` - cache the metrics contained in the prom-client format newline delimited metrics report string
 - `ingestMetricsStackdriver(body, cb)` - cache the metrics contained in the legacy stackdriver format metrics upload string
-- `reportMetrics()` - average the cached metrics, and return a prom-client formatted metrics report string
+- `reportMetrics()` - average the cached metrics, and return a prom-client formatted metrics report string.
+Metrics are reported as values, not deltas; if no new metrics arrived, the last reported values are sent again.
+- `clear()` - forget all seen metrics and HELP and TYPE information

 Config
 ------

+Server options:
 - `port` - port to listen on, default 9091 (same as prometheus-pushgateway)
-- `labels` - hash of labels to add to reported metrics, default `{}` none
 - `verbose` - whether to log service start/stop messages, default false
-- `listenTimeout` - how long to retry to listen() on the configured socket
+- `listenTimeout` - how long to retry to listen() on the configured socket before giving up
-- `readPromMetrics` - function to retrieve Prometheus metrics for inclusion in a `/metrics` report, default none.
 - `gateway` - use the proviced Gateway object instead of creating a new one.
   This option is ignored by `forkServer`.

+Gateway options:
+- `labels` - hash of labels to add to reported metrics, default `{}` none
+- `readPromMetrics` - function to retrieve Prometheus metrics for inclusion in a `/metrics` report, default none.

 Other config settings are ignored.